+For those new to the industry, the myriad of possibilities can seem quite daunting.
 As a self-taught photographer, I remember starting out in the industry and not being entirely sure what path was right for me.
-I was lucky enough to find a mentor in the late Philip Jones Griffiths, during a 1-year internship at Magnum Photos.
+I was lucky enough to find a mentor in the late Philip Jones Griffiths, chronicler of the Vietnam War, during a 1-year internship at Magnum Photos.
 This experience was one of the most important in my early career and helped shape my direction in photojournalism.

-This mentorship program is available to photographers/videographers/multimedia journalists who are either studying at University level already, or are just starting out at the beginning of their careers independently (you must be 18 years or older).
+This mentorship program is available to all photographers/videographers/multimedia journalists who are either studying at University level already, or are just starting out at the beginning of their careers independently (you must be 18 years or older).

 2015 – Coleen Jose – Early career multimedia journalist and documentary photographer, focusing on environmental issues in Asia. — “Thanks for the many conversations, edits and brainstorming sessions around photojournalism and the business.
 Your honest critique of my work and thoughtful questions continue to encourage.”